01 of 18

 Affordable World-Class Zip Lining

 Zip Lining began as a way for botanists to observe the rain forest without making damaging or personally dangerous hikes.
-Popularized in neighboring Costa Rica, the zip line or canopy tour experience is gaining in popularity worldwide.
+Popularized in neighboring Costa Rica, the zip line or canopy tour experience has gained worldwide popularity.

 In Panama, Boquete Tree Trek offers a three-hour trip that spans a dozen platforms.
 Safety is paramount in this operation, and the fee includes all the needed equipment plus a detailed safety lecture prior to arrival at the first platform.
 On our tour there were retirees from Florida and recent college graduates from Switzerland -- the appeal of this tour transcends generational and cultural differences.